lchigurupati/Employeeskills/EmployeeSkillTracking-master/README.md

 # Mongodb setup
 Step 1:
-for the first time you have to run the command:
+For the first time you have to run the command:

 go to mongodb installed loction : C:\Windows\System32\cmd.exe